Sillybutts/LowHardwareTCU/README.md

 - 1x 012 o-ring
 - 2x -123 o-rings

 The plunger tube is a fully printed design that fits in standard TCs, Caliburns, and Lynxes without modification to the blaster.
 Just lengthen the plunger tube in CAD to fit the length of your blaster.
+Use more lubrication in the plunger tube than you normally would.

 The barrel is a fully printed design, with a SCAR.
 The ramrod is fully printed in a sturdy and strong way.
 The U channels are all printed.
 Everything is held together by interlocking parts, dovetails, and some friction.

 The blaster hits 160 avg with k25.
 Below a normal TCU, but still impressive for a blaster like this.
 The blaster can take Talon and Katana magazines.

 All STLs were exported in print orientation.
-STEP and F3D are also provided.
+The F3D source file is also provided.

 ## Misc.

-**If you make any of my designs, I'd love to see yours!
+**If you build any of my designs, I'd love to see yours!
 Feel free to message me on Discord (Sillybutts#5905) or tag me on a post on Reddit (u/SillyTheGamer).**

 **If you are having issues with any of my designs, let me know on Discord (Sillybutts#5905) or Reddit (u/SillyTheGamer).**